joelibaceta/hacktoberfest-training-2019/README.md

 4. make a PR, and mention this [issue](https://github.com/joelibaceta/hacktoberfest-2019/issues/2),  happy coding!

-> Let me an star if you like this repo :D
+5. Let me an star :star: if you like this repo :D

 <br/><br/>